dennisXZX/web-developer-notes/Git.md

 ## Git

+### git tag

+`git tag v1.0.0` to add a reference to the current commits.

+`git tag -a v1.0.0` to add annotation to a tag.

+`git tag -n5` to list all tags along with the first 5 lines of annotations for each tag.

+`git push --tags` to push to tags to remote repository.

+Using a tag name like v1.0.0 is called semantic versioning.
+The first number represents a major release which would introduce breaking changes.
+The second number means a minor release while the last one is for patch release.

+### git blame

+`git blame fileName` to see who made the last change to each line in the file.

 ### git diff

 `git diff` to compare the difference between the current working directory and the last commit.